What is mental health?

 The Mental Health Foundation of New Zealand reports that just under 50% of Kiwis will experience mental illness or addiction at some point in their lives with one in five people affected within any one year.

 Data from Defence Health suggests the rates are similar for our people.
 However, we probably don’t have the full picture.
 For example, we don’t know who accesses mental health support outside the military system, and we don’t know how many people choose not (or don’t know how) to access help at all.

-Depression, anxiety and alcohol issues are the more common.
+Depression, anxiety and alcohol issues are the more common issues.
 Post Traumatic Stress Disorder (PTSD) or other operational stress injuries are less common.

-This website contains information on your mental health and useful tools to help maintian mental and overall wellbeing.
+This website contains information on your mental health and useful tools to help maintain mental health and overall wellbeing.

 The mental health continuum

 Mental health exists on a continuum.
 It can move up and down the continuum depending on different circumstances - and can get better or worse.
 The good news is that for many mental health concerns, support and treatment are available to help.